 way out of an escape room.

-Restaurant & cocktail bar The Raven Room has been welcomed to Whistler’s vibrant culinary scene by locals and visitors alike.
-Serving food 3 PM – midnight and drinks until 1 AM daily, The Raven Room focuses on sourcing local, sustainable and seasonal ingredients to cater to every dietary requirement.
+Restaurant & cocktail bar The Raven Room was welcomed to Whistler’s vibrant culinary scene in 2019, and in 2022 has made the list of Canada's 50 Best Bars at #35.
+Best-known for their ever-changing cocktail menu and delicious food menu served from 3 PM – midnight and drinks until 1 AM daily, The Raven Room focuses on sourcing local, sustainable and seasonal ingredients to cater to every dietary requirement.
 Food and drinks can be enjoyed on the patio whilst taking in the surrounding stunning mountain views.
-Locally owned and operated, the team of four co-owners hold an abundance of experience from various renowned Whistler restaurants including 21 Steps and Bar Oso.
-The fresh new venture is located in the Pan Pacific Whistler Village Centre hotel.
+Locally owned and operated, the team of four co-owners brought their abundance of local experience from various renowned Whistler restaurants including 21 Steps and Bar Oso.
+The Raven Room is located in the Pan Pacific Whistler Village Centre hotel.

 - Two wheels only: the rise of Whistler’s bike scene

-As the number one lift-accessed downhill bike park in the world, the Whistler Mountain Bike Park lures downhill enthusiasts from all over the world, in search of dirt, adventure and earned tire tracks.
-The Park features 70 expertly-crafted trails spread throughout four mountain zones, including every downhill rider’s bucket list trail – Top of the World – dropping from the Peak of Whistler Mountain, and the addition of Creek Zone in 2018, which added five new trails and 15 km of trail inventory to the Bike Park.
+As the number one lift-accessed downhill bike park in the world, the Whistler Mountain Bike Park lures downhill enthusiasts from all over the world, in search of dirt, adventure and adrenaline.
+The Park features over 100 expertly-crafted trails spread throughout four mountain zones, including every downhill rider’s bucket list trail – Top of the World – dropping from the Peak of Whistler Mountain, and the addition of Creek Zone in 2018, which added five new trails and 15 km of trail inventory to the Bike Park.

-New the downhill world?
+New to the downhill world?
 Do not fear.
-Whistler Blackcomb’s Bike Park 101 program gives novices the instruction and encouragement they need for their first time, including proper stance and body position, elementary downhill bike control, park etiquette and even how to load your bike onto a moving gondola.
+Whistler Blackcomb’s Bike Park 101 program gives novices the instruction and encouragement they need for their first time, including proper stance and body position, elementary downhill bike control, park etiquette and even how to load your bike onto a moving chairlift.

 Ladies looking to surround themselves with fellow female riders can sign up for the popular Women’s Nights which run twice a week and include equipment rentals, lift tickets and professional guides.
 Riders of all levels can find something in the park's extensive terrain, and it wouldn't be mountain biking at Whistler without an après drink at the Garibaldi Lift Co.
 (GLC) to compare stories when it's over.
 Not your typical night out with the girls.